A unique experience

 This beautiful slice of Kenya's indian Ocean coastline provides the perfect getaway.

-The park is endowed with magnificent resources such as fringing reefs, coral gardens in the lagoons, sea grass beds, mangroves, mudflats, marine mammals, dolphins, turtles and various species of
+The park is endowed with magnificent resources such as fringing reefs, coral gardens in the lagoons, sea grass beds, mangroves, mudflats, marine mammals, manta rays, dolphins, turtles and various

-shorebirds.
+species of shorebirds.
 Visitors can also enjoy glass bottom boat rides, snorkelling and beach walks in this veritable paradise.
+Watamu Marine Park is recognized worldwide as a UNESCO Biosphere

 Safari to National Parks